 If the basis of the original definition of the synchronized reserve reliability requirement was an amount of MW needed to recover within 10 minutes, then an increase in the amount of cleared reserve can shorten the length of synchronized reserve events to be less than 10 minutes.
 In the remainder of 2023 after the increase in the reliability requirement in May 2023, there were eight spin events, of which seven were less than 10 minutes.
-Because those seven events lasted less than 10 minutes, only one of the eight events qualifies for performance assessment under the PJM Market Rules.
+Similarly, of the eight spin events in the first six months of 2024, seven were less than 10 minutes.
+Because those shorter events lasted less than 10 minutes, only a small portion of the events since the increase qualify for performance assessment under the PJM Market Rules.
 PJM has stated that they monitor performance for events less than 10 minutes.
 If the PJM analysis fails to consider the lags that the ALL-CALL system introduces, different for each contacted resource, then it will continue to show underperformance.

-In nine of the 11 spin events for the RTO Reserve Zone that have occurred since the reserve requirement increase, ACE response is consistent with the rate of recovery that would be expected if reserves had performed adequately.
+In 12 of the 15 spin events for the RTO Reserve Zone that have occurred since the reserve requirement increase, ACE response is consistent with the rate of recovery that would be expected if reserves had performed adequately.
 Figure 10-21 shows one such event on January 29, 2024.
 However, some resources are responding to PJM's event notifications when they did not clear the reserve market, so they do not have reserve assignments during those events and so do not count towards reserve performance.
 PJM has defined the problem as one not of poor overall system response nor of poor ACE recovery, but one of poor performance from the assigned reserves.
-Although 10 of the 11 events lasted less than 10 minutes, PJM evaluated performance as unsatisfactory due to the under-response from the assigned resources.
+Although 14 of those 15 events lasted less than 10 minutes, PJM evaluated performance as unsatisfactory due to the under-response from the assigned resources.
 Therefore, PJM maintains the increase to the reserve requirements, but the fact that performance remains unsatisfactory for multiple events in the months with the increased requirements is evidence that the increase is not the correct solution to the asserted problem.